Ivansteinium/EHN/Prac2/README.md

 # EHN 410 Group 12 Practical 2

-This software was developed by EHN 410 group 12 and is a tool that can be used to encrypt or decrypt data using the super-secure Advanced Encryption Standard (AES) algorithm developed from first principles.
+This software was developed by EHN 410 group 12 and is a tool that can be used to encrypt or decrypt data using the super-secure Advanced Encryption Standard (AES) algorithm implemented from first principles.

-## The main features include:
+## The main features are:
   - AES 128, AES 192 and AES 256 support.
   - Cipher Block Chaining support.
   - Cipher Feedback support for a stream of 8, 64 and 128-bits.
   - Text and file input/output support.
   - Step-by-step verbose mode.

 ## Compilation

 Use the standard **gcc** compiler available on most builds of **Linux**.